|Page Type:||Trip Report|

 The night sky was clear and cool as we headed for bed.
 That night I alternated between being too warm and the air too rank (i.e. Down jacket over my face) to too cold and the air too crisp (i.e. Down jacket not over my face).
 Perhaps it might have been the temperature, or perhaps it was the anticipation of the next day, but regardless the sleep was far from restful.

 We woke Sunday morning to clouded skies and light snow.
 For anyone who knows this route, this is not a good sign given the serious avalanche terrain that threatens this route from above.
 Perhaps Polar Circus was going to knock us out early.
 The snow made navigation tricky and several times we stopped to evaluate where we were and where we wanted to be.
-Aaron typically has a good nose for this stuff and so it was that we did eventually find our way past the first two menial pitches of ice and into the drainage proper at the base of the first grade 4 pitch of ice.
+Aaron typically has a good nose for this stuff and so it was that we eventually found our way past the first two menial pitches of ice and into the drainage proper at the base of the first grade 4 pitch of ice.
 By this time the clouds had socked in and the snowfall had intensified to the point where we set a time limit of two hours.
 If the snow did not let up by that time we would turn around.
 With this agreed we started to gear up and by the time I started to lead up the first pitch of ice the snow relented and patches of blue sky could be seen in the morning light.

 The first pitch of ice was in great shape and the line of least resistance was climbed with no real issues.
 Perhaps it was the dim morning light, but both Aaron and I failed to see a belay station and so I brought Aaron up perched behind some avalanche debris 30 meters up the drainage.
 By the time Aaron reached the belay, the skies had essentially cleared and we made our way up to the base of pitch 2 slightly more optimistic about our chances.